 (b) The officer, in his or her certificate or a record filed and maintained in the Sheriff’s office, or other person doing service, in his or her affidavit or a record filed and maintained in his or her employer’s office, shall:

-(1) identify as to sex, race, and approximate age the defendant or other person with whom the summons was left and
+(1) identify to sex, race, and approximate age of the defendant or other person with whom the summons was left and

 (2) state the place where (whenever possible in terms of an exact street address) and the date and time of the day when the summons was left with the defendant or other person.